-If your child is taken on a family holiday during term time then in line with Scottish Government advice this will be classified as an unauthorised absence.
-However, in exceptional circumstances schools may register a family holiday during term time as an authorised absence when for example, parents are unable to obtain leave during the school holiday period.
+If your child is taken on a family holiday during term time, then in line with Scottish Government advice this will be classified as an unauthorised absence.
+However, in exceptional circumstances schools may register a family holiday during term time as an authorised absence when for example, parents are able to demonstrate they have been unable to obtain leave during the school holiday period.